Updated: Oct 23, 2020

 2. Sessions with product views – These are all the sessions that involved a customer viewing a product page on your website.

-3. Sessions with Add to Cart – These are all the sessions that involved customers adding product to their shopping cart.
+3. Sessions with Add to Cart – These are all the sessions that involved customers adding products to their shopping cart.

 4. Sessions with Checkout – These are all the sessions that involved a customer starting a checkout process on your website.